su-squares/update-script/README.md

-<mark>TODO before commit</mark>

-- [ ] Update to ethers6
-  - [ ] Have a semantic way of representing a contract object as a separate module

-<mark>NEXT COMMIT</mark>

-- [ ] Use .svg files
-  - [ ] Switch font // make a subset of Inter font, only with the digits
-  - [ ] Trace font
-  - [ ] Make sure it looks great
-  - [ ] Update metadata to use SVG
-  - [ ] And update TenThousandSu.com to point to SVG instead of PNG on which pages?
-- [ ] Update schema / or make

 # Su Squares update script

 This script pulls data from the [Su Squares smart contract](https://github.com/su-squares/ethereum-contract) and builds [the website](https://github.com/su-squares/tenthousandsu.com/) deployed on https://TenThousandSu.com.